Danielle M. Bacigalupo

 M.A. in English, CUNY College of Staten Island

-Danielle is a doctoral candidate at St. John’s University.
-As a doctoral fellow, Danielle taught Literature in a Global Context to undergraduates and was the photographer/graduate editor of the English Department blog from Fall 2015 to Fall 2017.
-In the past, Danielle has taught middle school and other introductory college courses.
+Danielle M. Bacigalupo is a Ph.D. candidate at St. John’s University, ABD status (currently dissertating).
+As a doctoral fellow, Danielle has taught Literature in a Global Context to undergraduates and has also served as a photographer/graduate editor of the English Department blog.